Hosamov/game_of_life/README.md

-#Game of Life Readme
+# Game of Life Readme
-##Created by: Matt Coale
+## Created by: Matt Coale

-##Click a cell to change state to 'live'
+## Click a cell to change state to 'live'
--Click cells before or during the game
+- Click cells before or during the game

-###Click Start button to start the game
+### Click Start button to start the game

-###Click Randomize button to randomize the grid
+### Click Randomize button to randomize the grid

-###Click Clear button to clear the entire grid
+### Click Clear button to clear the entire grid